Restoration device: Modern devices

 Older methods have been partially replaced by the use of various plastic or silicone components.
 The entire design and function of the “modern” devices was first described in the 2003 Foreskin Restoration Device patent by the inventor of the Tug Ahoy.
 Many new devices grip the skin, usually without the use of tape.
 Some devices are homemade, often designed by men whose skin is easily irritated by adhesive tapes.
 There are several different varieties of tapeless restoration devices commercially available.
+Some silicone devices have an opening for a one-way air valve and a hand pump for inflating the foreskin.
+This expands the foreskin from within, creating skin tension and growth.

 Most devices are equipped with an elastic band or some type of tension adjustment to pull the skin away from the glans.
 As the tension is applied, the natural process of mitosis is stimulated.

 Some restoration devices are more comfortable or more effective than others.
 In some cases where there is too little skin to pull onto the gripping surface, pressure must be applied to the glans when applying the device.
 Most devices and weights are easily washed and can be reused each day.